Coffee Tasting Terms

 The Coffee Definitions and Home Roasting Coffee Terms in this section are used in "scoring" our coffees during cupping—Cupping is what we coffee geeks call a coffee tasting.
 They are generally subjective, and should only be used as comparisons with other coffees.

 Acidity Not the esophagus eroding stuff, but rather a pleasant tartness, snap, or twist akin to the snap of a fresh apple or a dry white wine.
 Generally found in coffees grown at higher elevations.
 A desirable trait.
 Other terms used to describe acidity are brightness, crispness, high notes, dry, and vibrant.
-East African coffees tend to excel in acidity, while lower grown Sumatrans and Sulawesi tend to be lower in acidity.
+Fully washed coffees tend to exhibit the most acidity, while natural processed coffees and especially wet-hulled coffees (i.e. Sumatra) have the least.
+Also commonly referred to as the "front end" of the coffee or the first taste sensation.

 Aroma Basically the smell of brewed coffee in the cup.
 Different from fragrance which is the smell of freshly ground coffee that hasn't been brewed.
 The aroma often gives hints of what may be expected by the taste buds.
 It may smell rich (heavier in body), acidy, or there may be floral or fruit tones.
 Colombian coffee is often very aromatic.
 We score based on intensity and overall appeal.